Property Maintenance Violations

 New Castle County's code inspectors respond to complaints regarding potential code violations by inspecting the property.
 Violations that constitute a significant safety hazard - such as an old refrigerator without the doors removed that is sitting out of doors - are followed by a directive to correct immediately.
-Please view our "Top 10 Least Wanted List" of the most common code violations.
+A list of the most common code violations may be found below.

 A Violation Could Mean a Ticket

 Property maintenance violations could mean a ticket for each violation.
 Upon receiving a complaint, Code Enforcement will perform an inspection.
 Code Enforcement will send a letter to the property owner listing all violations found which are subject to ticketing and give a time frame to correct the violations.
 Should the violation still exist when the property is again inspected, a ticket will be issued.
 If the violation is still not corrected, additional tickets may be issued until it is fixed.

 Report a Concern